jtpio/jtpio.github.io/_posts/2015-09-27-tips-multiplayer-game-jam.md

 Made as a hobby project, a proof of concept to showcase **jammer**, [Squame](https://github.com/jtpio/squame) was first demoed at [DemoDag Copenhagen](http://demodag.org/) as a two-players game (refer to the branch [two-players](https://github.com/jtpio/squame/tree/two-players)).

-It was then [remastered](https://github.com/jtpio/squame/tree/master) and demoed at [DemoDag Malmo](https://twitter.com/demodag_malmo), allowing many more players to connect at the same time.
+It was then [remastered](https://github.com/jtpio/squame/tree/master) and demoed at [DemoDag Malmö](https://twitter.com/demodag_malmo), allowing many more players to connect at the same time.

 The concept:

 - When a participant joins, it controls one area which has its own color.
-- On its phone, the player can move the area or swicth to another one.
+- On the phone, the player can move the area or swicth to another one.
-- The goal is to make everything straight, ordered as a grid (screenshot below).
+- The goal is to make everything **straight**, ordered as a grid (screenshot below).
-- One a level is completed, the game moves to the next one, containing more regions.
+- Once a level is completed, the game moves to the next one, containing more regions.

 <img class="center" src="//raw.githubusercontent.com/jtpio/squame/master/public/assets/screenshot3.png" alt="Twin Fusion">